stratosphereips/stratocyberlab/challenges/famous-quotes-lfi/README.md

 ...
 ```

-2. Discover opened port 8080 and try to manipulate with the server functionality.
-Eventually you might discover LFI vuilnerability and discover a user named bob in the `/etc/passwd` file.
+2. Discover the open port 8080 and try to manipulate the server functionality.
+Eventually you might discover LFI vulnerability and discover a user named bob in the `/etc/passwd` file.
 And finally, bob has a flag in his home directory:
 ```bash
 root@hackerlab:~# curl 172.20.0.10:8080
 Please specify a quote file to read in the URL path.
 Options are: ['asimov.txt', 'einstein.txt', 'jobs.txt']